 Cost of Cleaning & Preservation

-Wedding gown prices are based on many factors, including the length of the train, the fabric, the cleaning method used and the design.
-The heavily beaded and ornate gowns are more challenging, and are priced accordingly.
-The cost of our services typically ranges from $300.00 – $750.00 for cleaning and restoration and $95.00 for the boxing and preservation.
-As discussed above, our methods are very different than most cleaners, as we hand clean, pre- and post- spot, and gently hand finish all gowns in order to preserve the color, texture, and size of your investment.
-Our careful attention to detail is why Washingtonian magazine named us “Best Area Drycleaner.”
+Wedding gown prices are based on many factors, including the fabric, length of the train, and the design.
+Heavily beaded and ornate gowns are more challenging, and are priced accordingly.
+Our methods are very different than most cleaners, as we hand clean, pre- and post- spot, and gently hand finish all gowns in order to preserve the color, size, and texture of your investment.
+Please call or visit us for a price estimate, which can be provided once we know more details about your gown.
+While we are a bit more expensive than many of the other cleaners, our careful attention to detail has resulted in our “Best of the knot” awards and it is why we have been named Washingtonian magazine’s “Best Area Drycleaner” in reader’s polls.

 Preservation & Boxing